luizfrz/luizfrz/README.md

 ## Resume
 <p align="left">
  My name is Luiz, and I'm currently studying Software Engineering.
-Feel free to check out my work on GitHub to see my projects :)
+Feel free to check out my work on GitHub to see my projects! :)
 </p>